Glossary of Mechanical Keyboards

 Group-Buy

-A process where a group of people comes together to purchase custom or limited-edition mechanical keyboards in bulk.
-The group buy is usually organized by a vendor or a community member to reduce the cost of manufacturing and distribution.
-During a group buy, the vendor opens up a pre-order window for a particular keyboard design or layout, and group members place their orders and pay for their keyboards upfront.
+A process where a group of people comes together to purchase custom or limited-edition mechanical keyboards or related items in bulk.
+The group buy is usually organised by a vendor or a community member to reduce the cost of manufacturing and distribution.
+During a group buy, vendor opens up a pre-order window for a particular keyboard design or layout, and group members place their orders and pay upfront.
 The vendor then collects all the orders and sends them to the manufacturer for production.
-Once production is complete, the keyboards are shipped to the vendor, who distributes them to the group members.
+Once production is complete, the group-buy items are shipped to the vendor, who distributes them to the group members.